Cookies on this website

 Clinical Academic Orthotist

-As an NIHR Doctoral Fellow at the University of Oxford, Eileen is in the final stages of her DPhil, where her research focuses on improving evidence-based care for children undergoing elective lower limb orthopaedic surgery (CELLOS study).
-She also leads studies evaluating surgery for idiopathic toe walking (FOREFOOT study) and developing a sham insole for paediatric clinical research.
+As an NIHR Doctoral Clinical Academic Fellow at the University of Oxford, Eileen is in the final stages of her DPhil, which focuses on prioritising outcomes for children undergoing elective lower limb orthopaedic surgery.
+Her work brings together children and families, clinicians, researchers and policymakers to identify priorities for care and research.
+She also leads studies in paediatric orthopaedics, including work on the management of idiopathic toe walking and methodological research to improve clinical trial design.

-A member of the International Society of Prosthetics and Orthotics (ISPO) and the Council for Allied Health Professions Research (CAHPR) Oxfordshire Hub, Eileen previously served as Chair of the British Association of Prosthetists and Orthotists (BAPO) Research Committee.
-She has twice been shortlisted for the Advancing Healthcare Awards in recognition of her contributions to research and innovation.
+Eileen has been actively involved in policy work, including as Chair of the British Association of Prosthetists and Orthotists (BAPO) Research Committee, where she contributed to policy development for the profession, research strategy and national responses to NHS planning priorities.
+She is a member of the International Society of Prosthetics and Orthotics (ISPO) and the Council for Allied Health Professions Research (CAHPR) Oxfordshire Hub, and has twice been shortlisted for the Advancing Healthcare Awards for her contributions to research and innovation.

-Eileen lectures on research and clinical governance at the University of Salford and regularly peer reviews for journals including Prosthetics and Orthotics International and Gait & Posture.
-Her ongoing work aims to influence evidence-based practice and policy in paediatric orthopaedics and orthotics.
+She lectures on research and clinical governance at the University of Salford and regularly peer reviews for journals including Prosthetics and Orthotics International and Gait & Posture.